wp-plugins/shortcodify/readme.txt

 == Changelog ==
 = 1.1.0 =
-New functions, new shortcode: random
+New shortcode: random

+= 1.0.0 =
+all new

 == Upgrade notice ==
+= 1.1.0 =
+New functions, new shortcode

+= 1.0.0 =
+First version of plugin

 == Arbitrary section 1 ==